MohamedBakoush/WatchVideoByLink/README.md

   <big><strong>WatchVideoByLink</strong></big>
 </h1>

-WatchVideoByLink takes a public video URL and display it in a video player which has features that make the watching experience an enjoyable process with the ability to Download and Organize MP4/WebM/HLS/MPEG-DASH video types
+WatchVideoByLink is a web-app which takes public video URLs and displays them in a video player which has features that make the watching experience an enjoyable process with the ability to Download and Organize supported video types.

 [**Why WatchVideoByLink?**](#why-watchvideobylink) |
 [**Installing Locally Using Docker**](#installing-locally-using-docker) |